Special Programs of Study

 - Students participating in a program through API or The Education Abroad Network (TEAN) will be responsible for their own refundable security deposit.
 Each provider will directly bill the student for the refundable security deposits, and the student is expected to pay that out of pocket.

-Below are the per regular semester costs for study abroad participants:
+Below are the 2017 regular term costs for study abroad participants:

 |Additional Fees*||$3,000 - $5,000+|